High levels of cover from an award winning provider

 Until the loan is repaid, interest will continue to accrue.
 Most lenders allow up to 12 months for the money to be repaid – this can vary between providers and will be detailed in the documentation if you take out a product.

-With a home reversion plan, the property will also need to be sold so that the equity release provider can take their share of the sale proceeds.
+With a home reversion plan, the property will need to be sold so that the equity release provider can take their share of the sale proceeds.
 If the provider owns the whole property, they will be responsible for selling it and recouping their costs.

 The amount of equity you can release depends on your age and the value of your property.